ComedicChimera/chai-lang.dev/chaisite/docs/content/startup_guide/chapter1.md

 name must contain only letters, numbers, and underscores and start with either a letter or an underscore.

-<div class="info">This command creates a new module which is essential to
+> This command creates a new module which is essential to building a Chai
-building a Chai project; we will learn about modules much later.</div>
+> project; we will learn about modules much later.

 After you run this command, you should see a new file called `chai-mod.toml`.
 This is the configuration file for your module.
 For now, you don't need to